royalapplications/docs/src/products/royalts/reference/connections/web-page-chrome.md

 If enabled, a browser toolbar with basic commands and access to the URL is shown.

-#### Show Status Bar

-If enabled, a browser status bar is shown.

-#### Ignore Certificate Errors

-If enabled, the certificate errors are suppressed.

 #### Open Links in Default Browser

-If enabled, each clicked link will be opened in your default browser and not in the connection tab or window.
+If enabled, each clicked link is opened in your default browser instead of the connection tab or window.

 #### Open Popups in Default Browser

-If enabled, popup windows will be opened in the default browser and not in a window hosted by Royal TS.
+If enabled, popup windows are opened in the default browser instead of a window hosted by Royal TS.
+Websites that require authentication may prompt for credentials again.

-#### Clear Cache

-If enabled, the web browser cache (including cookies) is cleared when the connection is closed.

 #### Auto Refresh

-If enabled, the web page will be refreshed automatically.
-The minimum value is 5 seconds.
+If enabled, the web page is refreshed automatically.
+The interval can be between 5 and 86,400 seconds.

 #### Custom Browser Size

-If enabled, you can specify a custom width or height for the web browser.
-This can be useful to test a web page at different screen resolutions.
+If enabled, you can specify a custom width and height for the web browser.
+Each dimension can be between 16 and 16,000 pixels.
+This can be useful when testing a web page at different screen resolutions.

 #### Zoom Factor

-Set the initial zoom factor for the web page.
+Sets the initial zoom factor for the web page from 25% to 500%.

 ### Certificate

+#### Ignore Certificate Errors

+If enabled, certificate errors are suppressed.

 #### Client Certificate

-Configure how Royal TS behaves when a web site requests a client certificate.
+Configure how Royal TS behaves when a website requests a client certificate.

-- **Continue without certificate**
-  Continue loading the page without selecting a client certificate.
+- **Continue without certificate:** Continue loading the page without selecting a client certificate.
-- **Prompt for certificate**
-  Prompt for a certificate when the web site requests one.
+- **Prompt for certificate:** Prompt for a certificate when the website requests one.
-- **Continue with certificate**
-  Continue with the configured certificate.
+- **Continue with certificate:** Continue with the configured certificate.

 #### Select Certificate